hellenshengfy/hellenshengfy.github.io/content/en/posts/2023-05-13-catalhoyok.md

         1.1 Sheep and goat (Sheep: of confidence; goat: most likely to be demesticated)
             - Numerically dominated in animal bones.
-            - Slaughtered as juveniles or subadults
+            - Slaughtered as juveniles or subadults.
             - Wool / dairy products of little importance.
             - Consuming pattern : highly processed (smashed & boiled for grease) for domestic activities most likely
-            - Absent in symbolic context
+            - Absent in symbolic context.

          1.2 Dog